rafael-santiago/websybil/README.md

 ## Additional options

-If you want to see more information about the predictions try to use this additional option: ``--prediction-rate``.
+If you want to see more information about the predictions try to use this additional option:

+``--prediction-rate``

 You can configure by your own the signatures of the known browsers using a text file.
 The syntax is pretty simple: